 Product Indication Status

 Oxtellar XR Epilepsy Launched

 Trokendi XR Epilepsy Launched

-SPN-810 Impulsive Aggression Phase III expected in 4Q2015
+SPN-810 Impulsive Aggression Phase III

-SPN-812 ADHD Phase IIb expected in 4Q2015
+SPN-812 ADHD Phase IIb

 SPN-809 Depression Active IND

-^{} Initial program will be in patients with ADHD, with a plan to follow on in other possible indications, such as autism and bipolar disorder.
+- \ Supplemental New Drug Application submitted for treatment for adults for prophylaxis of migraine headache. - \\ Initial program is in patients with ADHD, with a plan to follow on in other possible indications, such as autism and bipolar disorder.

 We are continuing to expand our intellectual property portfolio to provide additional protection for our technologies, products, and product candidates.
-We currently have four U.S. patents issued covering Oxtellar XR and six U.S. patents issued covering Trokendi XR, with the patents expiring no earlier than 2027 for each product.
+We currently have five U.S. patents issued covering Oxtellar XR and six U.S. patents issued covering Trokendi XR, with the patents expiring no earlier than 2027 for each product.

 Marketed Products.
-Oxtellar XR and Trokendi XR are the first once-daily extended release oxcarbazepine and topiramate products indicated for patients with epilepsy in the U.S. market.
+Oxtellar XR and Trokendi XR were the first once-daily extended release oxcarbazepine and topiramate products indicated for patients with epilepsy in the U.S. market.
 These products differ from the immediate release products by offering convenient once-daily dosing and unique pharmacokinetic profiles that can have very positive clinical effects for some patients with epilepsy.
-We believe a once-daily dosing regimen improves adherence, making it more probable that patients maintain sufficient levels of medication in their bloodstream to protect against seizures.
-In addition, the unique smooth and steady pharmacokinetic profiles of our once-daily formulations avoid the peak to trough blood level fluctuations that are typically associated with immediate release products which result in increased adverse events or more symptomatic side effects and decreased efficacy.
-In a retrospective medical chart review of 200 patients treated with immediate release oxcarbazepine versus Oxtellar XR, the patients taking Oxtellar XR showed a significantly lower rate of inpatient hospitalization stays, lower rate of emergency department visits, and a higher rate of medication adherence.
+We believe an once-daily dosing regimen improves adherence, making it more probable that patients maintain sufficient levels of medication in their bloodstream to protect against seizures.
+In addition, the unique smooth and steady pharmacokinetic profiles of our once-daily formulations reduce the peak to trough blood level fluctuations that are typically associated with immediate release products which result in increased adverse events or more symptomatic side effects and decreased efficacy.